cysouw/diathesis/text/c01_introduction.md

 ### Unpersönlicher Möglichkeitspassiv (*lassen + Infinitiv*)

 The ~~Unpersönlicher Möglichkeitspassiv~~ consists of the light verb *lassen* with the infinitive of an intransitive verb (see [@sec:infinitive-lassen-reflexive-intransitive]).
 This construction obligatory includes a reflexive pronoun and an evaluating adverbial expression like *gut* 'fine'.
 A valency-simulating pronoun *es* appears to be optional.
 Similar to the previous diathesis, this diathesis also seems to be restricted to agentive intransitive verbs like *arbeiten* 'to work' [@next].
+Likewise, the name 'passive' is ill-fitting here, but it is used because of the parallelism to the previous diathesis.
 This construction is arguably closely related to the ~~Möglichkeitspassiv~~ for transitive verbs (see [@sec:infinitive-lassen-reflexive-anticausative]).

 ::: ex
 a.
 Ich arbeite zuhause.